mrpt-ros-pkg/mrpt_slam/mrpt_graphslam_2d/README.md

 **Warning**

-For this to work, you need to have the csl_mr_slam package suite (as well as the packages that the latter depends on) in your catkin workspace.
+- For this to work, you need to have the csl_mr_slam package suite (as well as the packages that the latter depends on) in your catkin workspace.

+- When executing multi-robot graphSLAM using either Gazebo (via the `csl_robots_gazebo` package or using measurements from the prerecorded rosbags, you have to, a priori, generate the necessary rviz files from the template files found in `$(rospack find mrpt_graphslam_2d)/rviz/templates`.
+    To do that you have to run the `$(rospack find mrpt_graphslam_2d)/nodes/rename_rviz_topics.py` script which changes the
+    necessary topic names based on the running computer's hostname.
+See documentation of the latter script for more on its usage.

 ### Multi-robot simulations in Gazebo - [csl_mr_slam](http://github.com/bergercookie/csl_mr_slam)